X-MalChain/X-MalChain/README.md

 # X-MalChain
-Our goal is to provide a platform that can explain malware, specifically, to output the malicious behavior chains (MalChain) of malware to explain how malware executes and performs malicious behavior.
+Our goal is to provide a platform that can explain malware, specifically, to output the malicious behavior chains (MalChain) of malware to explain how malware executes and performs malicious behaviors.

 ![image](https://github.com/X-MalChain/x-malchain/assets/141179257/2d79635a-03b1-4285-9368-29c42a36071f)